Arleigh Burke-class destroyer: Modernization

+Work to design a retrofit stern flap for existing Flight I and II vessels modeled on that being used for Flight IIA began in 1996.
+It was first fitted to in February 2000 and was subsequently fitted to all Flight I and II ships.
+Trials conducted aboard that year showed the retrofit flap increased speed by 0.9 knots and reduced fuel consumption by 5.3%.

-The current DDG-51 modernization program is designed to provide mid-life upgrades to ensure the destroyers remain effective with service lives of at least 35 years.
+The DDG-51 modernization program is designed to provide mid-life upgrades to ensure the destroyers remain effective with service lives of at least 35 years.
 Modernization of existing ships provides commonality with in-production ships.
 The program's goals are reduced manning, increased mission effectiveness, and reduced total cost.
 Mid-life modernization of Flight I and II ships is done in two phases: the first phase updates the hull, mechanical, and electrical (HM&E) systems, while the second phase focuses on Aegis Combat System upgrades and introduces an Open Architecture Computing Environment (OACE).
-By 2017, modernization technologies were introduced to production ships, and the Navy started modernization of Flight IIA ships through a single process combining both phases of upgrading.
+By 2017, modernization technologies were introduced to in-production ships, and the Navy started modernization of Flight IIA ships through a single process that combines both phases of upgrading.
 The capabilities of modernized destroyers include CEC, Integrated Air and Missile Defense (IAMD), (Note: Integrated Air and Missile Defense refers to the ability to simultaneously perform anti-air warfare and ballistic missile defense.)
 ESSM support, improved electronic support with Surface Electronic Warfare Improvement Program (SEWIP) Block 2, improved data processing with Boeing's Gigabit Ethernet Data Multiplex System, and improvements to littoral warfare.